 Ford Mustang Mach-E Towing Capabilities

-The Mustang Mach-E will have half the towing capacity of the Nissan Ariya (1,500 kg) and less than the 1,000 kg of the VW ID.4.
+The Mustang Mach-E will have half the towing capacity of the Nissan Ariya (1,500 kg) and quite a bit less than the 1,200 kg of the VW ID.4.
 There are versions of the Mach-E which will compete directly on price with those cars.
 Hence, as an electric tow car, the Ford Mustang Mach-E as it currently stands will be one to avoid.

 So on to that choice of naming the car a Mustang.
 Now, in the UK we don’t have such a loyal customer base for Mustang branded cars as in the US, namely because its only recently you could actually buy a Mustang from Ford without importing one.

 However, most car buyer in the UK will know of the Mustang brand and the type of cars that badge has been put on.
 Therefore, even UK buyers will probably look at the Mustang badge on the Mach-E with a bit of confusion.
 Well, Ford has attempted to address that confusion with the video below.

 So this isn’t the first time an EV manufacturer has stated their car does and does not have towing capabilities depending on where you live.
 Tesla did it with the Model 3, which has a UK tow rating of 1,000 kg but no official US tow rating.

 Why does this US/UK towing disparity between the same EV’s keep happening?
 Its still not completely clear.
 Some have suggested its due to different towing regulations/restrictions in different markets.
 That maybe be part of it.

 However, I feel it likely has more to do with manufacturers concerns over the car’s range, with US customers more likely to take longer journies than those in the UK for example.
 With a heavier trailer decreasing range more rapidly.

 Ford Mustang Mach-E Review